 Aside from changing over time, liberal and conservative also have different meanings in international, as opposed to domestic, contexts.
 Here’s where liberal gets really tricky.
 When American relations with Cuba began to improve in 2015, American commentators expressed hope that Cuba would “liberalize their economy.”
 Wasn’t it already ultra-liberal because it was communist?
 No; the term switches even as it crosses the narrow 90-mile strait between Florida and Cuba.
 Overseas, we hope for other countries to liberalize their economies in the old-fashioned, free-market sense of the word — to make them what, stateside, we’d call more conservative.
-Conservatives (and liberals) that favor overseas military interventions strive to protect what the rest of the world now defines as liberalism: representative government, free markets, and individual rights.
+Conservatives (and liberals) that favor overseas military interventions strive to protect what the rest of what the world now defines as liberalism: representative government, free markets, and individual rights.
 Neoconservatives sent Americans into combat in Iraq in 2003 to fight for liberalism in the broader sense of the word.
 When the Taliban, al Qaeda, or ISIS hates on Western liberals, they mean all of us.

 In addition to evolving over time and space, these conservative and liberal labels tend to oversimplify individuals.
 Out of necessity, you’ll see the terms plenty in the rest of the textbook as I describe political and cultural debates, but remember that such categories tend to stereotype people into clusters that usually don’t correspond well to how any one person actually views the world.
 Most people have their own views that change as they grow older and don’t fit well into any one box.